Tontine Coffee House

 The Tontine Coffee House was a coffeehouse in Manhattan, New York City, established in early 1793.
-Situated at 82 Wall Street, on the north-west corner of Water Street, it was built by a group of stockbrokers to serve as a meeting place for trade and correspondence.
+Situated at 88 Wall Street, on the northwest corner with Water Street, it was built by a group of stockbrokers to serve as a meeting place for trade and correspondence.
 It was organized as a tontine, a type of investment plan, and funded by the sale of 203 shares of £200 each.
 The May 17, 1792, creation of the Buttonwood Agreement, which bound its signatories to trade only with each other, effectively gave rise to a new organization of tradespeople.

 History

 In its prime, the Tontine was among New York City's busiest centers for the buying and selling of stocks and other wares, for business dealings and discussion, and for political transaction.
 Having had a dual function as a combination club and a meeting room, the coffee house played host to auctions, banquets, and balls, among others.
 After hours, gambling and securities dealings were had – undertakings that were then deemed less than honest.
 The coffee house also provided a place for the registration of ship cargo and the trading of slaves.
 The Tontine was noted as classless; individuals from all social strata met there and collectively engaged in the many civil and economic affairs.
-John Lambert, an English traveller, wrote in 1807:
+John Lambert, an English traveler, wrote in 1807: